marmelab/react-admin/docs/useCanAccessResources.md

 ## Usage

-`useCanAccessResources` takes an object `{ action, resource, record, sources }` as argument.
+`useCanAccessResources` takes an object `{ action, resources, record }` as argument.
 The `source` parameter is an array of the record properties names for which to check the access permission.
 In addition to react-query result properties, it returns a `canAccess` object that has a property for each provided source determining whether the user has access to it.

 ```jsx
 import { useCanAccessResources, SimpleList } from 'react-admin';